ybressler/intro-to-python/README.md

-# intro-to-python
+# Intro-to-Python
-Introduction to learning python
+Some helpful notebooks to get you started on learning python!